-3.2.7 Work-type Requirements: Vegetation and silt removal in water
+Work-type Requirements: Vegetation and silt removal in water

-Please refer to the specific regional rules for vegetation and fine sediment removal to ensure compliance with those rules.
+Please refer to the specific regional rules for vegetation planting and removal to ensure compliance with those rules.
 Failure to comply will require a resource consent.
-Note: A resource consent is required for fine sediment removal from natural rivers.

 In addition to the general requirements set out in Section 2 of this Code of Practice, when undertaking works involving vegetation or silt removal from water, the following measures shall be taken: